-Set designer and visual artist from France (Dunkerque) based in New York.
+Set designer, production designer and visual artist based in Paris and Dunkerque.

 Graduated from NYU Tisch as a Set Designer for Film and Theater.

 (Past education at The University of Peloponnese in Greece

 Had the chance to assist artists in New York including Matthew Barney and Monica Cook.

 Mata Laya Pata has won an Award.
 We have unanimously agreed to award your work "Best Art Direction."
 Between the Kathy & Cathy footage, the location, sound design, and props/costuming, it was a no brainer.
 You created a world and should be proud of your work.